mattermost/docs/source/scale/elasticsearch.rst

 .. note::

    - Additional advanced Elasticsearch settings for large deployments can be configured outside the System Console in the ``config.json`` file.
-Read the `Elasticsearch configuration settings </configure/configuration-settings.html#elasticsearch>`__ documentation to learn more.
+Read the :ref:`Elasticsearch configuration settings <configure/environment-configuration-settings:elasticsearch>` documentation to learn more.
    - If your deployment has a large number of posts (typically in excess of one million but not strictly defined), the reindexing progress percentage may stay at 99% for a long time.
 The size of the data to be indexed is estimated, and on large databases, estimations can become inaccurate.
 While progress estimates may be inaccurate, and the progress percentage may appear stuck at near completion, indexing will continue behind the scenes until complete.
-   - Search results for files shared before upgrading to Mattermost Server v5.35 may be incomplete until an extraction command is run using the `mmctl </manage/mmctl-command-line-tool.html#mmctl-extract>`__.
+   - Search results for files shared before upgrading to Mattermost Server v5.35 may be incomplete until an extraction command is run using the :ref:`mmctl <manage/mmctl-command-line-tool:mmctl extract>`.
 After running this command, the search index must be rebuilt.
 Go to **System Console > Environment > Elasticsearch > Bulk Indexing**, then select **Index Now** to rebuild the search index to include older file contents.
-   - For high post volume deployments, we strongly encourage you to read and properly configure the Mattermost `LiveIndexingBatchSize </configure/environment-configuration-settings.html#live-indexing-batch-size>`__ configuration setting.
+   - For high post volume deployments, we strongly encourage you to read and properly configure the Mattermost :ref:`LiveIndexingBatchSize <configure/environment-configuration-settings:live indexing batch size>` configuration setting.

 Limitations
 ------------